 Sensu Enterprise Dashboard

 NOTE: The time has come to announce our end of life schedule for the original version of Sensu: Sensu Enterprise Dashboard 2.x will reach end of life on March 31, 2020, over 8 years since Sensu Core’s inception as an open source software project.
-Read our blog post for more information about what this means and helpful resources for upgrading to Sensu Go.
+Read the blog post, and see the guide to migrating to Sensu Go for more information.

 - What is the Sensu Enterprise Dashboard?